Growth planning

 Survey

 Create and share a survey with your team to gather information, thoughts and ideas.
 A variety of online platforms are available, such as Google forms, MS Forms and Survey Monkey, so pick the one that works best for you.
 You need to consider the questions you want to ask and what data you need to collect.
-Use our example survey to get some question ideas.
+Take a look at the section below for some ideas of data you could analyse.

 Discuss as part of a regular meeting